Armael/stone/doc/pages/specs.md

 ### Pages syntax

 *Stone*'s pages are written in a easy-to-read and easy-to-write formatting syntax: Markdown.
-In fact, Markdown-like: the parser I use doesn't implements standard Markdown on some points (you can send patches to [Cow](https://github.com/mirage/ocaml-cow), i would be happy).
+Actually, Markdown-like: the parser I use doesn't implement the whole standard Markdown (you can send patches to [Cow](https://github.com/mirage/ocaml-cow), i would be happy).

 You can have a look at the Markdown specification [here](http://daringfireball.net/projects/markdown/syntax) or at a